News

 The EU summit concludes on Friday.
 Photo: Wikipedia Commons.

-Energy prices have climbed to the skies this year.
-For Sweden, these have been the consequences of a hot summer, higher prices for fossil fuels and lower water reservoirs.
-For the whole of the EU, the problem points to rising demand and the price of natural gas.
-That is why energy will be the biggest issue at this week's EU summit in Brussels, which concludes on Friday.
+Energy prices have skyrocketed during the year.
+For Sweden, this has been a consequence of a warm summer, higher prices for fossil fuels and lower water reservoirs.
+For the entire EU, the problem points to rising demand and prices for natural gas.
+Therefore, energy will be the biggest issue during this week's EU summit in Brussels, which concludes on Friday.

-"In the short term, it is the Member States that are best placed and equipped to act," energy commissioner Kadri Simson said at a press conference in Brussels, according to an article in Aftonbladet.
+– In the short term, the member states are best placed and equipped to act, says Energy Commissioner Kadri Simson at a press conference in Brussels according to an article in Aftonbladet and continues:

-"It may seem difficult for Member States that are recovering from the pandemic, but revenues from the Emissions Trading System (ETS) have been steadily increasing and we urge countries to use that income," simson says.
+– It may seem difficult for member states that are recovering from the pandemic, but revenues from the ETS (Emissions Trading System, the trading of emission rights) have increased steadily and we urge countries to use those revenues, says Simson.

-Council: provide urban support to enterprises
+Advice: provide state support to companies

-More green technology news
+More news about green technology

 Back to News